Asghar the Murderer: Trial and confessions

 After a series of interrogations, Ali Asghar admitted the clothes were from the adolescent, also named Ali, whom Asghar employed to work alongside him.
 But after the boy ran away, Asghar found him and proceeded to rape and murder him.
 Eventually, Asghar confessed to raping and murdering a total of 8 children in Iran and 25 in Iraq.

 Now dubbed "Asghar the Murderer", the trial began in June 1934.
 Asghar was charged with the rape and murder of a dozen children and adolescents.
 At the verdict, the court sentenced him to 9 years of imprisonment and subsequent to that - he was to be executed.
 The verdict was upheld by the Supreme Court of Iran.

 Given a chance to speak, Asghar explained his reasoning behind the crimes:

 Execution

 On Wednesday, 6 July 1934, in the early morning, Asghar was executed in Toopkhaneh in front of the country's national justice system.
 At first, he appeared humorous, but when he saw the rope, he realised the inevitable and grew fearful.
 He said that if he was to be released, he would give the person two sheep.
 "I killed some tramps, I killed them because of you", he said after protesting.

 In the story The Well of Babel by Reza Ghassemi, Asghar the Murderer says; "my purpose in life is to see my head over and above others.
 Well, now I'm dreaming of a cord climbing up."
-The prison director instructs that he is hanged by the feet, upside down and ties a rope around a large stone with the noose around his neck and leaves him to hang by the dangling stone.
+The prison director instructs that he is hanged by the feet, upside down and ties a rope around a large stone with the noose around his neck and leaves him hanging by the dangling stone.